casper-network/docs/source/docs/casper/dapp-dev-guide/testing.md

 ## Creating a Test Crate

-Creating a test crate can be done with the following command:
+You can create a test crate with the following command:

 ```